Family

 Does Korea recognize same-sex marriages performed abroad?

-No. Korean law does not recognize same-sex marriages, including those legally performed in other countries.
-A same-sex foreign partner of a Korean national is not eligible for an F-6 visa.
-The July 2024 Supreme Court ruling extended one specific National Health Insurance dependent-coverage benefit to same-sex partners; it did not change marriage law or F-6 eligibility.
+No. Current Korean court interpretation does not treat a same-sex couple's report as a valid marriage report.
+A same-sex foreign partner of a Korean national is not eligible for the F-6 spouse route.
+The July 2024 Supreme Court ruling addressed National Health Insurance dependent coverage for same-sex partners; it did not create same-sex marriage registration or F-6 spouse eligibility.

 Verified Sources